pdrf/frontend-code-conventions/README.md

 # frontend-code-conventions
 Generic code conventions for html, css and javascript.
+Based in some cases on the Airbnb conventions.

 ## Table of Contents
 1. [HTML](#html)